Smart Meter Installation Cost

 Cons

-• ✖ Can't handle a two-rate tariff
+• ✖ Some models can't handle a two-rate tariff

-• ✖ The technology can be complicated for less-technically minded
+• ✖ The technology can be complicated for less technically minded

 Find Tradespeople, compare up to 3 quotes!